aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 Let's restrict the location of user to the VPC you created in the previous step.

-Add the following inline policy to the IAM role you use to sign in to the AWS console.
-Replace the `<YOUR-VPC-ID>` with the VPC ID from the VPC stack output.
+**Add the deny-only inline policy to the IAM role you use to sign in to the AWS console**.
+It's important that you add this policy to your IAM user role and not to the user profile execution role.
+The user profile execution role is used by Studio to act on user's behalf when the user signed in the Studio.

+Replace the `<YOUR-VPC-ID>` in the policy statement with the VPC ID from the VPC stack output.
 Refer to [instructions how to add IAM policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the AWS IAM Developer Guide.

 ```json
 {